-Around 20% of younger people with dementia have a rarer form of the condition, such as posterior cortical atrophy or primary progressive aphasia.
-There are also other conditions that can lead to dementia such as Parkinson's and Huntington's disease.
+Around 20% of younger people with dementia have a 'rarer' form of the condition, including conditions that can lead to dementia such as Parkinson's disease, Huntington's disease and Creutzfeld Jakob disease (CJD).

-Younger people are more likely to have an inherited form of dementia caused by genetic mutations.
-The most common is familial frontotemporal dementia, which accounts for 30-40% of all cases of frontotemporal dementia and often affects many members of the family.
+Younger people are also more likely to have an inherited form of dementia caused by genetic mutations, including familial Alzheimer's disease, familial frontotemporal dementia and familial vascular dementia.